carlosguadian/datasciencecoursera/04_Reproducible_Research/week_1/03_structure_data_analysis_2.md

 ## Our example

--   The fraction of charcters that are dollar signs can be used to predict if an email is Spam
+-   The fraction of characters that are dollar signs can be used to predict if an email is Spam
 -   Anything with more than 6.6% dollar signs is classified as Spam
 -   More dollar signs always means more Spam under our prediction